-Our Re-energising Wales project is creating a practical plan for Wales to move to 100% renewable energy by 2035.
-We’re bringing together leading thinkers from industry, academia, government and local communities to find and address the barriers that are slowing down renewable energy developments and look at opportunities to support growth.
-We will provide evidence to convince policy makers in Wales and the UK to use our plan and make Wales an energy leader.
+Our Re-energising Wales project has created a practical plan for Wales to move to 100% renewable energy by 2035.
+We’ve brought together leading thinkers from industry, academia, government and local communities to find and address the barriers that are slowing down renewable energy developments and look at opportunities to support growth.
+Below we have provided evidence to convince policy makers in Wales and the UK to use our plan and make Wales an energy leader.

 Tomorrow we're pleased to be launching the latest research from our Re-energising Wales project.
 To find out more about the project, you can watch Shea, the project's co-ordinator, explain what it's all about here.

 Posted by Institute of Welsh Affairs on Sunday, 29 April 2018

 Locally produced energy that is affordable, reliable and clean is better for everyone.
 By moving to renewables we can create a sustainable source of energy for Wales, have more control over energy prices and reduce our carbon emissions.

 Wales has some of the best natural resources for renewable energy in Europe but at the moment we’re not reaching that potential.
 We believe that with the right plan in place, a move to renewables can bring environmental, social and economic benefits.

 Renewable energy developments are: